-Here are just a few of the twelve therapists working from the centre.
+Here are just a few of over twenty therapists working from the centre.
 More therapist profiles will be added soon.

-Leigh Best, BA (Hons) , MBACP, UKCP, Dip Counselling, Dip Supervision, PG Cert in Inclusive Education, Counselling and Guidance, Cert in Mentoring, Advanced Cert in Child and Adolescent Psychotherapy, PG Diploma in Outcome Oriented Psychotherapies, Foundation Cert Nutrition, Clinical Accredited Psychotherapist and Founder of Talking Eating Disorders CIC
+Leigh Best, BA (Hons), MBACP (Registered), UKCP (Accredited), Dip Counselling, Dip Supervision, PG Cert in Inclusive Education, Counselling and Guidance, Cert in Mentoring, Advanced Cert in Child and Adolescent Psychotherapy, PG Diploma in Outcome Oriented Psychotherapies, Foundation Cert Nutrition, Masters in Positive Psychology and Well Being (expected 2020.)

 Dr Samantha Fitzpatrick CPsychol, Chartered Clinical Psychologist, Chartered Member of British Psychological Society